 Community of Practice

-After completing the three days of course content, participants will meet with their group monthly for 3 months to talk further about whatever is important or top of mind to them.
-We call it a participant-led community of practice.
+After completing the three days of course content, participants will join our ongoing community of practice group for 3 months.
+It is a chance to meet other Foundations of Friends alumni and explore topics that complement their course sessions.
 Guest speakers are often invited to these sessions to introduce our participants to new thoughts and ideas, further expanding their networks.
-The instructor will join, for support or questions, but participants will lead the discussion.

 A Zoom connection that can support video is required.
-If you are not able to connect by video through Zoom and are interested in the course, please contact the school at admin@nsof.ca.
+If you are not able to connect by video through Zoom and are interested in the course, please contact the school at admin [at] nsof [dot] ca

 A fundraiser, consultant, teacher and mentor, Rowena has been working within the non-profit industry since 2003.
 Learn more about Rowena.

 The New School of Fundraising is committed to reducing barriers to access our programming.
-If you are unable to pay a registration fee please reach out directly to Rowena at rowena@nsof.ca to discuss options.
+If you are unable to pay a registration fee please reach out directly to Rowena at rowena [at] nsof [dot] ca to discuss options.

 Course